 The transitional DPT curriculum is a 29 credit program that is taken part-time.
 Coursework includes 12 courses that build a foundation of generalist practice but also allow significant opportunities for self-directed learning in areas of a student's interest.

-The recommended sequence for part time students requires two courses per term and is completed in the spring of the second year.
+The students requires two courses per term and is completed in the spring of the second year.
 All students complete a Capstone project as the final activity in the program, as well as a comprehensive portfolio that showcases their work and professional development.
 Students are provided with opportunities to develop as educators in clinical practice or academic settings, with mentored teaching experiences integrated into the curriculum following an education seminar during the first summer session.

 All students are assigned an academic advisor upon enrollment who assists the student in curriculum design, identification of clinical mentors, selection of project topics, and provides professional guidance.
 Clinical mentors are sought in the student's home community to provide guidance on projects developed for clinical practice, with academic guidance from UNC-CH faculty.

 PHYT 820 Advanced Patient Management I (4 credits)